YarKhan02/PasswordResetSpoof/README.md

 # Conclusion
 This demonstration highlights the risks associated with insecure password reset implementations and the exploitation of trust in the `Host` header.
 By manipulating the reset process, attackers can capture sensitive tokens, gain unauthorized access to user accounts, and compromise the security of the system.
 Implementing proper validations, such as whitelisting `Host` headers, securing reset tokens, and employing multi-factor authentication, can help mitigate these attacks.

+# Project Explanation and Objective

+This project demonstrates the concept of **Host Header Manipulation** in a controlled environment for learning and testing purposes.
+Here's what I set up:

+### Setup Overview:
+1. **Backend**:
+   - Represents the legitimate server backend.
+   - Handles password reset functionality, including generating reset tokens and validating them.

+2. **Frontend**:
+   - Serves as the legitimate frontend for the target website.
+   - Includes pages like login, reset password, etc.

+3. **Attacker Server**:
+   - A malicious server controlled by the attacker.
+   - Captures reset tokens when the victim interacts with a malicious link.

+---

+### Purpose:
+- **Concept Clarity**:
+  - This setup is designed to understand and demonstrate how Host Header Manipulation works in practice.
+  - It assumes that each container represents a different domain (based on ports).
+- **Testing Locally**:
+  - By running all containers locally on different ports, I simulate real-world interactions without requiring a live environment or domain names.
+- **Learning**:
+  - The primary goal is to learn and test the security vulnerabilities associated with improper Host Header validation in web applications.

+---

+### Important Note:
+This setup is solely for educational purposes and testing in a controlled environment.
+It should not be used for malicious activities or to exploit vulnerabilities in real-world systems.
+Always follow ethical guidelines when working on cybersecurity-related projects.